alexsabr/AS_Booksynthetized/networking.md

 ### ARP / NDP
+NDP (Neighbor Discovery Protcol) is the IPv6 version of ARP (intended for IPv4).

-For an IP program to know to which Link L2 give the packet to reach it's destination, wether it is on the same link or on a different link
+For an IP program to know to which L2 Link  (and neighbour) give the packet to reach it's destination, wether  the destination lies on the same link (multiple links joined by switches or hub also work ) it uses the ARP protocol.

-it has two options
+When the destination lies on another network (or another link, with at least a router between them) the ARP protocol alone wont suffice.

+When the ARP protocol suffice, the host can
-- lookup in a pre-configured table which link is best to send data
+- lookup in a preconfigured ARP table what is the MAC address to send  the packet
-- use the ARP  (IPv4) or NDP (IPv6) protocol to determine which  link connectig to neighbour the IP packet should be transmitted to reach at the end the destination.

-It works as follows :
-the emitter sends on the network a question :
+- Send a broadcast L2 packet asking the MAC address of the host having the destination IP.
+Of course, if you see an ARP communication which doesn't involve you, you can nevertheless save the ARP answer in your table, requirnig less broadcast later.
+ARP entries in their table expire with time, so an IP address isn't linked for eternity to a MAC address.

+This works if hosts are on the same link (can be joined by hub and switches) but L2 broadcasts are stopped by L3 router, so ARP cannot propagate.
+There are 3 solutions
+- configure an ARP proxy among the router on the same link as the emitter.
+This router will say that it has the IP adress that emitter wants (when it is not the case) and give it's own MAC address.
+  It will then receive the packets for the destination and forward them to where they need to be.
+- configure the router to propagate the broadcasts (not possible on all routers, especially if they are the interface between two different link technologies)
+- configure on the emitter side the closest router as a gateway, the emitter will ARP ask for the MAC address of the router, and will send packet to the router which will be in charge of bringing them closer to the destination. this solution is very similar to the arp proxy, but instead of the router lying to the emitter and saying that it has the searched IP address, it is the emitter that resignates to send the data to the router.
+Here the emitter knows  that the router is not the physical address of the destination, but rather just a hop.

+ARP can be spoofed, an attacker can, just  like an ARP proxy, broadcast it's own MAC adress  as holding someone's else  IP, therefore intercepting all traffic.

-### DHCP
+### DHCP Dynamic Host Configuration Protocol
+When a host connects itself to a network via a Link but doesn't have a preconfigured IP address, it can request an IP address to a DHCP server if there is one on the network.

 ## Transport Layer